Resident Evil (2002 film): Development

 In 1998, George A. Romero directed a television commercial for the video game Resident Evil 2.
-The original game's director, Shinji Mikami, was a fan of Romero and had been influenced by his films.
+The original game's director, Shinji Mikami, is a fan of Romero and had been influenced by his films.
 The commercial was only shown in Japan, but impressed Sony enough for them to ask him to write and direct Resident Evil.
 Romero stated that he had his secretary play the entire game through and record the gameplay so he could study it as a resource.
 Romero's screenplay was based on the first Resident Evil game and included characters from the video games.
 Chris Redfield and Jill Valentine were the lead characters, involved in a romantic relationship.
 Barry Burton, Rebecca Chambers, Ada Wong, and Albert Wesker were to also appear.
-The ending to the film would have been similar to the best ending to the first Resident Evil game.
+The ending to the film would have been similar to the first Resident Evil game.
 Romero also hired artist Bernie Wrightson to design some concept artwork of creatures for the film, and Wrightson did several designs of Tyrant, based on its look in the original game and its description in Romero's script.
 In a 2002 interview in Fangoria, Romero said that he wrote a total of five or six different drafts, but that they were rejected.
 Robert Kulzer, head of the production, said that, although he felt Romero's script was good, the film would have received an NC-17 rating if it had been approved.
 He also said that the producers thought that McElroy did well with his script, but that they rejected it because, by the time it was finished, the second game would have been released and they felt a film based on the first game would appear dated.
 Romero said a number of people from Capcom and Constantin supported his script, but Constantin head Bernd Eichinger ultimately rejected it.
 In 2019, the University of Pittsburgh's Library System acquired the "George A. Romero Archival Collection", which included material involving his work on Resident Evil.
-These include several more copies of Romero's Resident Evil script, and a first draft of McElroy's script, dated May 29, 1997, all of which are available to read at the University.
+These include several more copies of Romero's Resident Evil script, and a first draft of McElroy's script, dated May 29, 1997, all of which are available to read at the university.
+A documentary based on this adaptation was released on digital on January 7, 2025.